kingtigerwin/wholesale/README.md

 ### This is the springBoot based RESTful API.
 It supports the below functions:

-* Application support H2 in-mem DB and Postgres DB, by default H2 is being used.
-If you want to use postgres DB, application-postgres.properties shall be used.
+* Application support H2 in-mem DB and Postgres DB, by default postgres DB is being used.
+If you want to use H2 in-mem DB, application-h2.properties shall be used.
 * List all accounts
 * List all transactions by account id